bhirons/deploy-laravel-nfs/README.md

 # Start Doing it here
 Installing a project named `laravelproject`

 > in the sample terminal commands below I always start with a `cd` command because I want to avoid any confusion about where things are happening.
-If you are sure you are in the right place all the time, then just gloss over it :)
+I am not a terminal guy from the start, unless you count me using a DOS prompt to start SpaceWar

 ## Create a site
 Using the web admin page, create a new site, [instructions start here](https://members.nearlyfreespeech.net/faq?q=CreateSite#CreateSite)